Kehom/GDotCSV2Json/readme.md

 How exactly the output will be like relies on the output template.
 This template can be easily manipulated by adding/removing entries.
 Columns are mapped into keys by simply dragging a column tag from the list into the corresponding key.
 Column tags are generated once a CSV file is loaded.

-Within the CSV load dialog there is a check box that, if enabled, will automatically generate a "one to one" output template mapping.
+An output template can be automatically generated when a CSV file is loaded by simply keeping the `Auto build template on load` checked (it's bellow the load button).
+If this option is disabled and you want the automatic template to be generated, just click the `Auto` button that is just above the template area.

 Templates can be saved for future uses, which can be very useful if it isn't a "one to one" mapping and the source data may change, requiring further conversions.

 ### Not So Comma Separated

 For some reason certain applications use `;` instead of `,` when exporting the spreadsheet into a "comma" separated value format.
-To deal with such cases, when opening the input file there is a text box that allows specification of which character should be used as value separation.
+To deal with such cases, you can determine what is the separator by changing the character in the `Column separator` setting (near the top section of the left panel).

 ### First Row is Of Valid Values